dogolpeezon/GLFW-cube-and-pyramid/README.md

 I use Visual Studio Code IDE.. this has a cmake extension you can add to compile.
 Some people have used g++ compiler with all the GLFW libs linked..
 IE:

-g++ main.cpp AnimManage.cpp Draw.cpp Keyboard.cpp -o glfw-Animation -lGLEW -lglfw3 -lGL -lX11 -lXi -lXrandr -lXxf86vm -lXinerama -lXcursor -lrt -lm -pthread -ldl -lGLU
+g++ main.cpp AnimManage.cpp Draw.cpp Keyboard.cpp imgui.cpp imgui_impl_glfw.cpp imgui_draw.cpp -o glfw-Animation -lGLEW -lglfw3 -lGL -lX11 -lXi -lXrandr -lXxf86vm -lXinerama -lXcursor -lrt -lm -pthread -ldl -lGLU

 but i prefer using the cmake.